When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 These include HDMI, DVI, or DisplayPort.

-Some laptops come with at least one external port and will allow you to split the computer screens.
+Some laptops come with at least one external port, allowing you to split the computer screens.

-Let’s start with the recommended list of steps for the HP docking station dual monitor setup.
+Let’s start with the recommended steps for the HP docking station dual monitor setup.

 Recommended Steps for HP Docking Station Dual Monitor Setup